 A13.
 Activities under objective 4 should be implemented during the period of performance of the award.
 Participating organizations of the train-the-trainer modules would then provide improved services and training to others either during the project or after.
 This is a sustainability component to ensure continued capacity building of CSOs that provide services to GBV survivors after the period of performance of the award

 Q14.
-In the event of the submitted proposal being selected by Grants Officer, ¿Which is the procedure to legalize the award agreement? ¿Which is the procedure to the Contract settlement?
+In the event of the submitted proposal being selected by Grants Officer, which is the procedure to legalize the award agreement? ¿Which is the procedure to the Contract settlement?

 A14.
 Eligible proposals will be reviewed and evaluated by an independent review panel of subject matter experts that will provide their recommendation to the awarding bureau.
 Final decision resides with the DOS Grants Office.
 The recommended applicant will receive a notification.
 See page 12 of the NOFO Section IV.
 Application Evaluation and page 20 of the PSI document Section II.
 Application Review Information.